Congeenial/Congee.gay-website/content/about.md

 ___
 #### **NOTPS**
 ##
-Ships are properly muted in both EN and JPN, so in the case of it appearing on my timeline by avoiding the tagging system, I will block. **Platonic content of them is perfectly fine.**
+Ships are properly muted in both EN and JPN, so in the case of it appearing on my timeline by avoiding the tagging system, I will block.
+It is never personal, and it is to protect myself from content I don't want to see. **Platonic content of them is perfectly fine.**
 * Muzan/Kokushibou
 * Muzan/Yoriichi
 * Muzan/Daki
 * Douma/Daki